-A democratic movement, EE’s National Council, made up of learners, parents, post-school youth, and experienced activists, along with its General Secretary and Deputy General Secretary are elected at our National Congress; hosted every 3 years.
-The National Congress along with the National Council are mandate to direct the work EE undertakes during each 3 year period.
+A democratic movement, EE’s National Council (made up of learners, parents, post-school youth, and experienced activists along with our General Secretary and Deputy General Secretary) are elected at our national Congress, held every three years.

-EE organises learners in over 100 public schools in Gauteng, Limpopo, Kwazulu Natal, the Eastern Cape, and the Western Cape.
-This is done through what we call Youth Group.
-Youth group is comprised of high school students, known as equalisers, who meet each week.
-The weekly meetings provide the regular contact equalisers need to shape and influence the movement.
-In youth group, equalisers learn the content, values, discipline and self-confidence necessary for their intellectual, political and leadership development.
-Specifically, youth group programming is designed to encourage equalisers to think critically about our education system, society, law and policy, and ultimately provide insight and guidance for the political direction of EE.
-The content of youth groups include reading historical texts, discussing current affairs, learning about how the education system works, or planning a specific action to address an educational problem in a school.
+EE organises learners in public schools in Gauteng, Limpopo, KwaZulu-Natal, the Eastern Cape, and the Western Cape.
+This is done through what we call Youth group.
+Youth group is comprised of high school learners, known as Equalisers, who meet each week.
+The weekly meetings provide the regular contact Equalisers need to shape and influence the movement.
+In youth group, Equalisers learn the content, values, discipline and self-confidence necessary for their intellectual, political and leadership development.
+Specifically, Youth group programming is designed to encourage Equalisers to think critically about our education system, society, law and policy, and ultimately provide insight and guidance for the political direction of EE.
+The content of Youth groups include reading historical texts, discussing current affairs, learning about how the education system works, or planning a specific action to address an educational problem in a school.

 Youth group is the foundation of EE’s ability to develop and mobilise young activist leaders committed to fighting educational inequality.

 Equal Education attends briefings between the Department of Basic Education and various portfolio committees in Parliament.
 In setting a best practice model, our parliamentary and advocacy office is effective in tracking education policy changes, budgets, and in building relationships with government and parliamentary officials.
-The material gathered from these briefings is used to inform research in our Policy, Communications and Research Department (PCR).
+The material gathered from these briefings is used to inform research in our Policy and Training Department.

-EE has begun to focus more on provincial legislatures, particularly the Eastern Cape, where there are numerous challenges with regard to education and school infrastructure.
+EE has begun to focus more on provincial legislatures, particularly the Western Cape, where there are numerous challenges with regard to education and school infrastructure.

-Amazwi Wethu – “Our Voices” in isiXhosa – is Equal Education’s youth film training workshop.
-Amazwi Wethu teaches Equalisers documentary film, photography and editing skills, while also promoting media literacy.
+Amazwi Wethu – “Our Voices” in isiXhosa – was Equal Education’s youth film training programme, which came to an end in 2017.
+Amazwi Wethu taught Equalisers documentary film, photography and editing skills, while also promoting media literacy.
 Equalisers become critically conscious producers and consumers of film as they learn how to utilise media in their activism.